Nassau seeks to raise NIFA borrowing authority

 NIFA can borrow money at better rates than the county.
-The money would be use to pay commercial tax grievance settlements.
+The money would be used to pay the county’s commercial tax grievance settlements.

 ALBANY — As a deadline nears, Nassau County is pushing state lawmakers to approve two bills it says will allow it to tackle a longstanding problem: the backlog of commercial property assessment grievances.